michaeljones/on-commit-messages/README.md

 And if none of those are set then it uses `vi` on your system.
 If you are not used to it, `vi` is a confusing and complicated experience that can be off putting.
-Defaulting to `vi` probably drives people towards using the `-m` flag and results in poorer commit messages.
+Defaulting to `vi` probably drives people towards using the `-m` flag and results in more single line commit messages.

 Good alternatives to `vi` for composing your commit messages are `nano`, `pico` and `micro` depending on what your system has installed.
 Nano includes shortcut help at the bottom of the